Stargirl has now completed its freshman season, so we thought we’d play a game of 101 fun facts.

 #50: Mike And Barbara Bond Over Chocolate

-Mike might come across as tough, but deep down, he just wants a mother’s love as he’s had his dad to himself all of his life.
-When Barbara marries his father, he gets his wish.
-He bonds with his stepmother very quickly which is great contrast to Courtney’s relationship with Pat.
+Mike might come across as tough.
+But deep down, he wants a mother’s love.
+When Barbara marries his father, his wish comes true.
+He bonds with his stepmother quickly, which is in great contrast to Courtney’s relationship with Pat.

-It’s also a well-known by this time this time that Mike has an addiction to junk food which Pat has tried to get him to kick but has so far failed.
+It’s well-known that Mike has an addiction to junk food.
+Pat, to his best efforts, attempts to get him to kick it but fails.
 Barbara, however, isn’t as strict and supports her stepson’s chocolate volcano science fair entry.

-Later at home, Barbara claims that Mike should’ve won rather than getting last place.
-Not really caring about the prize, the little man is just glad to spend time with the woman he has come to see as his mother-figure.
+Later at home, Barbara claims Mike should’ve won.
+Not caring about the prize, the little man is glad to spend time with the woman he has come to see as his mother figure.